-- Is there an agreed orientation process for all health professional and supervising staff to the site? - Is their sufficient staff mix to ensure wait times for workers and students is minimised and allowance for staff breaks? - The ratio of health practitioners to people under their supervision will vary from site to site depending on the size and complexity of the site as well as the experience of the staff in performing the test. - Are all health professional and supervising staff aware of the need to correctly use Personal Protective Equipment (PPE)?
-Is enough PPE available including surgical masks, surgical gloves and a safe disposal process for waste materials? - · Is their suitable hand sanitising stations for workers and students set up to avoid congestion? - Are QR codes clearly established to assist with the check in and check out process and spaced sufficiently to avoid congestion?
+- Is there an agreed orientation process for all health professional and supervising staff to the site? - Is their sufficient staff mix to ensure wait times for workers and students is minimised and allowance for staff breaks? - Where supervision is required, the ratio of health practitioners to people under their supervision will vary from site to site depending on the size and complexity of the site as well as the experience of the staff in performing the test. - Is enough PPE available including surgical masks, surgical gloves and a safe disposal process for waste materials? - Is their suitable hand sanitising stations for workers and students set up to avoid congestion? - Are QR codes clearly established to assist with the check in and check out process and spaced sufficiently to avoid congestion?